Britney Spears’ memoir is a reminder of the stigma and potential damage of child stardom

 It is no wonder she shaved her head in 2007, a move interpreted by the media as her having “gone mad”, but in fact a powerful indication of her anger at being perceived as nothing more than a dancing sex-doll.
 As she writes in her memoir:

 I knew a lot of guys thought long hair was hot.
-Shaving my head was a way of saying to the world: f*ck you.
+Shaving my head was a way of saying to the world: fuck you.
 You want me to be pretty for you?
-F*ck you.
+Fuck you.
 You want me to be good for you?
-F*ck you.
+Fuck you.
 You want me to be your dream girl?
-F*ck you.
+Fuck you.

 The sociologist Erving Goffman wrote about the stigma of having a “spoiled identity” whereby people carry with them the public shame of transgression or physical difference.

-Being a former child star can be stigmatizing for many reasons, including being constantly compared to an ideal younger version of yourself and not having had a “normal” childhood or conventional family relationships.
+Being a former child star can be stigmatising for many reasons, including being constantly compared to an ideal younger version of yourself and not having had a “normal” childhood or conventional family relationships.